 -

-It balances cost and performance, making it a versatile high-performance option for copper-to-copper brazing.
+It represents a balanced solution between cost and performance, making it a versatile option for general-purpose copper-to-copper brazing applications.

-Typical applications: refrigeration equipment, electrical contacts, and copper piping systems for drinking water.
+Typical applications: refrigeration equipment, electrical contacts, and copper piping systems for potable water.

 Technical Specifications: